 What is THC

 THC –also known as Tetrahydrocannabinol– is the most well-known phytocannabinoid produced by the cannabis plant.
 It’s the compound responsible for the euphoric psychoactive effects of marijuana.

 This particular cannabinoid binds to ECS receptors concentrated in the brain and central nervous system to affect the consumer.
 It works in a similar fashion to anandamide, an endogenous cannabinoid (naturally found in the body) tasked with managing appetite, mood, pain management, and more.

-Once THC is bonded to a user’s receptors, the psychoactive effects take hold.
+Once THC bonds to a user’s receptors, the psychoactive effects take hold.
 The intensity and specific short-term effects are different depending on the person, dosage, and strain of marijuana.
 Generally, THC will induce relaxation, drowsiness, and elation.
 But some individuals will experience anxiety when they consume too much.

 How is CBD Different From THC